CZ-NIC/knot-resolver/doc/upgrading.rst

 This section summarizes steps required for upgrade to newer Knot Resolver versions.
 We advise users to also read :ref:`release_notes` for respective versions.
+Section *Module changes* is relevant only for users who develop or use third-party modules.

 5.0 to 5.1
 ==========